 10 SEO Writing Tips for Law Firms That Need Writers for Hire

 Thanks to certain global events of 2020, I have realized more than ever how lucky I am to have a job in an industry that easily allows for remote work.
-If there is even one thing that businesses might take away from these events, it is that online content is vital for continuing business even in the midst of a pandemic.
+If there is even one thing that businesses might take away from these events, it is that online content writing is vital for continuing business even in the midst of a pandemic.
 But creating online content can be quite the undertaking, especially if your area of business deals more with in-person contact.
 For law firms, how can you find time to figure out what kind of content to write and to promote when you are also in the middle of handling cases and claims that take up all your spare time?
-While some attorneys take on the SEO marketing themselves, others utilize writers for hire to create quality content to attract more potential clients.
+While some attorneys take on the SEO writing themselves, others utilize legal writers for hire to create quality content to attract more potential clients.

-Writing Tips for Law Firms
+Content Writing Tips for Law Firms

 1. Know Your Target Audience

 Getting the angle right for online legal content is vital as it is the first thing that will either draw in or drive away readers and potential clients.
 A firm that handles criminal defense has a different target audience than a firm that handles plaintiff personal injury claims.
-If your firm uses writers for hire, they must keep the correct audience in mind in order to create an effective piece.
+If your firm uses SEO writers for hire, they must keep the correct audience in mind in order to create an effective piece.